PhantomBot/nightly-build/README.md

 # nightly-build
 This repository contains a nightly build of PhantomBot from the latest master branch.
 The nightly-build release is built on the latest available Ubuntu environment for GitHub Actions.
 You can find information about the environment [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners#supported-runners-and-hardware-resources).

-Five build files are present.
+Four build files are present.
-* _PhantomBot-nightly.zip_ - Contains the entire bot, with all of the Java environments from the individual builds below.
 * _PhantomBot-nightly-lin.zip_ - Contains the entire bot, but only the Java environment for Linux 64-bit (x86_64).
 * _PhantomBot-nightly-win.zip_ - Contains the entire bot, but only the Java environment for Windows 64-bit (x86_64).
 * _PhantomBot-nightly-mac.zip_ - Contains the entire bot, but only the Java environment for macOS 64-bit (x86_64).